Netflix/dynomite/README.md

 # Dynomite

-**Dynomite** is a distributed thin proxy layer for [memcached](http://www.memcached.org/) protocol.
+**Dynomite** is a distributed replication thin proxy layer for multiple protocols.
-In the near future, it will support Redis protocol and other protocols.

 ## Build